SAC Honors Academy Program

 UNT Honors College website.

 The Honors Academy Center is open 8 am - 4 pm, Monday through Thursday for student use.
 Multiple Dell computers are connected to a GoPrint printer.
 A kitchenette includes a refrigerator, microwave, and single-serve coffee maker.
 A lounge area with comfortable chairs and sofas is also available.
 Social hour from 12:30-1:30 pm is set aside for games and camaraderie.
 On select Wednesdays from 2-3 pm, invited guests to lead BOOST sessions on a topic of interest, such as transfer, scholarships, financial literacy, community service, or career exploration.
 Designated Honors Activities are hosted by the Honors Academy and take place in the Center.

 Students can experience the Program within the following levels:

-Silver--successfully complete four or more Honors Academy courses, submit a Student Honors Portfolio through the eLumen system, complete 10 or more experiential service learning hours to the campus and/or community, and participate in 2 Designated Activities in the Honors Academy.
+Silver--successfully complete five or more Honors Academy courses, submit a Student Honors Portfolio through the eLumen system, complete 10 or more experiential service learning hours to the campus and/or community, and participate in 2 Designated Activities in the Honors Academy.

-Gold--successfully complete four or more Honors Academy courses, submit an eLumen ePortfolio, complete 10 or more experiential service learning hours to the campus and/or community, participate in 4 Designated Activities in the Honors Academy, and deliver a Capstone Course Project Presentation.
+Gold--successfully complete five or more Honors Academy courses, a Student Honors Portfolio through the eLumen system, complete 10 or more experiential service learning hours to the campus and/or community, participate in 4 Designated Activities in the Honors Academy and deliver a Capstone Presentation.